 Example: sentiment analysis using BERT

-Introduction: Sentiment analysis is a common NLP task where the goal is to determine the emotional tone behind a series of words.
+Sentiment analysis is a common NLP task where the goal is to determine the emotional tone behind a series of words.
 This is useful for determining the overall opinion from user feedback, social media posts, etc. We'll use a pretrained BERT (Bidirectional Encoder Representations from Transformers) model, which is widely recognized for its effectiveness in NLP tasks.

 Python Code Example Using Hugging Face's Transformers Library